PazuCheung10/accessly/README.md

 ### Use Cases

-- **Enterprise Teams**: Internal collaboration with public/private rooms, threaded discussions, and search
+- **Internal Team Collaboration**: Internal staff collaborate in public/private rooms with threaded discussions and search
-- **Customer Support**: Public ticket system with agent assignment, status tracking, and metrics (tickets accessible via dedicated tickets page)
+- **Customer Support Management**: Support tickets created via public form, managed by admins with status tracking, department categorization, and threaded conversations
-- **Community Platforms**: Discoverable forums with real-time chat engagement
-- **Helpdesk Systems**: Ticket management with threaded conversations and audit trails
+- **Unified Helpdesk**: Single workspace where internal teams can collaborate and handle customer support tickets in one place

 ## Architecture